-Two evenings are held to help pupils transition to their post 16 education.
-A sixth form forum is held each September so pupils can look at the range of schools, colleges and other institutions available to them.
-An information evening is held and attended by visiting speakers from different providers.
+A Pathways Fair and Information Evening is held to help pupils transition to their post 16 education.
+The Pathways Fair, held each September, allows pupils and their parents/guardians to make initial contact with a range of schools, colleges and other institutions available to them.

-A range of suitable careers advice will be given to pupils as part of the PDE programme and we are continually updating our knowledge regarding the suitability of courses and providers for Post-16 Education.
+Unifrog, the market-leading online careers and education advice platform is embedded into the PDE programme which allows all stakeholder to.
+A range of suitable careers advice will be given to pupils as part of the PDE programme and we are continually updating our knowledge regarding the suitability of courses and providers for post-16 education.
 We have excellent links with a wide range of local schools and colleges.